richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Option: Show Viva Engage experience

 Answers resides within Viva Engage.
-Organizations that aren't ready to begin using all the Viva Engage features can choose to enter an Answers-focused experience and hide other Viva Engage features such as storylines, communities and leadership.
-Hidden Viva Engage content can still be accessed through existing links, but users can't navigate to Viva Engage features other than Answers.
+Organizations that aren't ready to start using all the Viva Engage features can choose to enter a limited Answers-focused experience.
+Doing so hides other Viva Engage features such as storylines, communities and leadership.
+You can still access hidden Viva Engage content through existing links, but users can't navigate to Viva Engage features other than Answers.

-For this feature to be available, the network must have two or fewer Engage communities.
+To use this feature, the network must have two or fewer Engage communities.

 1. In the Viva Engage Teams app, select the ellipses button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.